fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 `fastplotlib` is a cutting-edge plotting library built using the `pygfx <https://github.com/pygfx/pygfx>`_ rendering engine.
 The lower-level details of the rendering process (i.e. defining a scene, camera, renderer, etc.) are abstracted away, allowing users to focus on their data.
 The fundamental goal of `fastplotlib` is to provide a high-level, expressive API that promotes large-scale explorative scientific visualization.
+We want to make it easy and intuitive to produce interactive visualizations that are as performant and vibrant as a modern video game :D

 How to use `fastplotlib`